NVIDIA/NeMo-Framework-Launcher/README.md

 * Due to a [Lightning DDP limitation](https://github.com/Lightning-AI/lightning/issues/3325), the precaching module may drop about 0.01% to 0.1% of input data.
 The specific ratio will depend on the cluster configuration, tarfile chunk_size, precaching batch_size and dataset size, but will be consistent across runs.
 We anticipate that dropping a small percentage of data will not have a significant impact on model training.
-* The CLIP model trained with BF16 shows inconsistent predictions at FP32 precision (FP16/BF16 predictions are correct though).